 Each GreenLight organization collects data on its work and the impact on individuals’ lives.
 We track this data and report progress and outcomes.

-children and families served annually
+individuals and families reached annually

-committed by GreenLight Fund to Boston Portfolio organizations
+committed by GreenLight Fund to Boston portfolio organizations

 staff members working for portfolio organizations

 We search from coast-to-coast to bring the most promising, ground-breaking answers to some of Boston’s most challenging poverty-related issues.
 Organizations in our portfolio represent the best in their fields – in innovation, measurable results and ability to scale.